OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/stoch.md

 ---
 title: stoch
-description: Learn how to use the Stochastic Oscillator, a tool for measuring where the close is in relation to the recent trading range.
+description: "Learn how to use the Stochastic Oscillator, a tool for measuring where" the close is in relation to the recent trading range.
 Input values range from zero to 100, and interpret the output for buy and sell signals
 keywords: